rockettheme/docs/Docs/phpbb/styles/visage/INDEX.md

 Introduction
 -----

-Visage, the January 2012 phpBB3 club release, is a contemporary blending of stunning, refined visuals.
+Visage, the January 2012 phpBB club release, is a contemporary blending of stunning, refined visuals.
 These elements are combined with a polished and powerful undertone, providing a unique look that is flexible and intuitive to use.
 The foundational RokBB3 Administration Module creates a base template rich with features, such as the fluid width, configurable modules, amongst many others.

 ![][style]